nuuuwan/news_lk3_data/README.md

 *2024-03-19 12:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/98050/sapugaskanda-refinery-to-operate-as-a-separate-public-enterprise) · `en`

-The government says it has decided to operate the Sapugaskanda Oil Refinery as a public enterprise disjoined from the Ceylon Petroleum Corporation (CPC).
+The government says it has decided to operate the Sapugaskanda Oil Refinery as a state-owned business entity disjoined from the Ceylon Petroleum Corporation (CPC).

 The proposal, tabled by Minister of Power and Energy Kanchana Wijesekera, was green-lighted by the Cabinet of Ministers at its meeting convened on Monday (March 18).

 In a statement, the government said it has identified the need to make a ‘critical investment’ to upgrade the oil refinery in order to keep it up and running for another 25 years.

-Thereby, it has been decided that the Sapugaskanda Oil Refinery be operated as a separate public enterprise so that necessary investments could be made by both local and foreign private sectors.
+Thereby, it has been decided that the Sapugaskanda Oil Refinery be operated as a separate public enterprise and to call Expressions of Interest (EOIs) to select a suitable strategic investment partner to upgrade the infrastructure facilities to address the existing operational challenges.

-The facility, which is the only oil refinery in Sri Lanka, was established in 1969 and fulfils approximately 25% of the country’s demand for refined petroleum products.

-◼️
+...

 [Data](articles/1a7dc01a.json)